 - A customer didn’t respond to your return call or message.

 - You listed a general service type on your profile, but you don’t do a specific type of service.

 - For example, your profile lists that you service water heaters, but you don’t service tankless water heaters.

-- You generally service an area or provide a service, but are temporarily unable/unwilling to provide these services (and they are still listed on your profile).
+- You generally service an area or provide a service, but are temporarily unable or unwilling to provide these services (and they are still listed on your profile).

-- You are in a law vertical, have turned on general lawyer leads, and the lead is for any type of law service, it will not be credited under the dispute type “service not offered”.
+- You're in a law vertical, have turned on general lawyer leads, and the lead is for any type of law service, it won't be credited under the dispute type “service not offered”.
 Opting into general law leads signals that your business is interested in getting law-related leads that don’t indicate a specific service type.
 Therefore, there will be no option to dispute law-related leads based on a specific law service or job type while opted into general law leads.